puneetpals271/puneetpals271/README.md

 ## Currently

 - 🏗  Building health & wellness features for millions of users at Albertsons
-- 📱  Maintaining and improving **Resumify** — my AI-powered resume builder
 - 🤖  Integrating LLMs and on-device ML into production iOS apps
+- 🧠  Exploring AI-first mobile experiences with OpenAI, Core ML and on-device inference
 - 🇺🇸  Based in the US — open to senior/staff remote or hybrid roles

 ---